NEKiarie/NEKiarie/README.md

 - 👋 Hi, I’m Elvis Njiiri
-- 👀 I’m interested in React, Ruby on Rails
+- 👀 I’m currently working on mastering Javascript, React, Ruby and Rails
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m currently learning and Ruby and Rails
 - 💞️ I’m looking to collaborate on Full-Stack Web Projects
-- 📫 How to reach me via email: Kiariewanjiiri4700@gmail.com
+- 📫 Reach me via email: Kiariewanjiiri4700@gmail.com

 <!---
 NEKiarie/NEKiarie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.